-Advanced Practice Nurses at Children's Hospital Colorado
+Thank you for your interest in Advanced Practice at Children's Hospital Colorado!

 Our NNPs ensure that the smallest patients receive the finest care.
 We do so through our unique working environment that combines strong professional autonomy with exceptional technological capabilities.

 NNPs are advanced practice nurses who specialize in the care of newborns.
 They are trained at the master’s level and are certified by National Certification Corporation.
 NNPs typically work in the neonatal intensive care or special care nursery.
 They work collaboratively with physicians to manage the medical care of some of the smallest and sickest newborns.
-See a list of neonatal specialists at Children's Colorado.

 Serving our local community while receiving national recognition